kondwani2019/ing-assessment/README.txt

 ##  Missing due to time
 - ErrorHandling via RestControllerAdvice
     -  This should graciously handle the different HttpStatuses including 401 / 403 - which should link to the Security setup
+- Time required to write WebMock Tests for Integration
+    -  Required Integration Test to check that UnitTest happens - currently was tested manually by violating a SQL Unique constraint